joshuanallen/Air_Quality_Prediction/README_AB.md

 ## Tasks Completed in Segment 1:

-1. Decides on a topic for the project.
+1. Decided on a topic for the project.
 2. Created a repository for the project and invite the other team members to join.
 3. Sourced a dataset that will help us answer our questions.
-4. Began to clean, organize, and perform exploratory data analysis on our dataset so that iw will be ready for analysis.
+4. Began to clean, organize, and perform exploratory data analysis on our dataset so that it will be ready for analysis.
 5. Created mockups of a machine learning model and a database.

 ## Team Members and Roles for Segment One: